130 – Canine Care Certified|Candace Croney PhD

 So, eventually I decided to go to this meeting.
 I was quickly ashamed and humbled,” Croney admits.
 “These people had gotten the message that folks weren’t happy with how they were raising their dogs, but had no idea what to do about it.
 They had a sincere desire to not just do better marketing, but actually improve their performance.

 Commercial Breeders Reach Out for Canine Care Improvements

-So she set out researching what would be needed to create these scientific based standards of care.
+So she set out to research what would be needed to create these scientific-based standards of care.
 And what she found was, basically, a black hole.

 Lack of Canine Care Research

 “It was amazing to me how little was available to write science-based standards for care,” Croney said.
 “I was just floored that there is much more information about housing for livestock and poultry than there is about optimal housing for dogs.
 Much of the existing research was outdated.
 Or there was nothing there.
 It was people’s professional opinions, but based on no actual research.”

 Basically, no one had studied this population of dogs on site.
 There was anecdotal information, but nothing empirically based.